 All Ed.S. students must pass the Praxis II exam in School Psychology at the level specified by the Arkansas Department of Education (ADE).
 It is recommended that this exam be taken the summer after coursework is completed or early in the fall semester of internship.
-The exam must be taken regardless of the student's internship location and intention to complete requirements for the School Psychology Specialist credential through the ADE.
+The exam must be taken regardless of the student's internship location and intention to complete requirements for the School Psychology Specialist credential through the Arkansas Division of Elementary and Secondary Education.
 This exam was created and is administered by the Educational Testing Service.
 This exam must be completed and official scores must be received at UCA prior to the student being given a grade for their second semester of internship.
-Information about the exam can be found at: www.ets.org/Media/Tests/PRAXIS/pdf/0401.pdf
+Information about the exam can be found at: www.ets.org/Media/Tests/PRAXIS/pdf/0401.pdf appropriately credentialed Psychologist, the student will be assigned to a practicum site and perform many of the duties of a School Psychology Specialist.
+The setting will be a school or agency that provides psychological services to children and adolescents.
+A properly certified School Psychology Specialist or a Licensed Psychologist at the school or agency assumes primary on-site responsibility for supervision of the student.
+University-based supervision also is provided on an ongoing basis throughout the practicum experience.
+More specific information regarding practicum can be found in the practica course syllabi (Psychology 6332 and 6333).
+In these classes, students will be provided with a list of the minimum professional activities required during their practicum experiences.

-3. Demonstration and Evaluation of Appropriate Professional Knowledge, Skills, and Dispositions during Practicum Experience
+3. Demonstration of Appropriate Professional Knowledge, Skills, and Dispositions during Practicum Experience